GROUPS & WORKSHOPS — Summer 2023

 This group is designed to help students develop a foundation in mindfulness and meditation skills.
 It is intended for students who are seeking to improve their ability to "live in the now" rather than worrying about the future, regretting the past, or getting stuck in unhelpful thinking patterns.

-If you are interested in learning skills to help you stress less, focus better, and be more present for your life, give us a call and check out our companion website, Everyday Mindfulness & Meditation.
+If you are interested in learning skills to help you stress less, focus better, and be more present for your life, drop in or give us a call.
+Be sure to also check out our companion website, Everyday Mindfulness & Meditation.

 To join: Call C&PS at 619-594-5220